QuickBooks Online Plans Comparison: 2023 Pricing & Subscription Levels

 Simple Start runs basic reports, including cash flow statements, profit and loss (P&L) statements, and balance sheets.
 Some of the other 20-plus built-in standard reports available include P&L by month and customer, quarterly P&L summaries, and general ledger.

 Meanwhile, Essentials gives you access to more than 40 reports, including those you can generate in Simple Start.
-Its additional reports include accounts payable (A/P) and accounts receivable (A/R) aging, transaction lists by customer, expenses by vendor, uninvoiced charges, unpaid bills, expenses by supplier summaries, and more.
+Its additional reports include A/P and A/R aging details, transaction lists by customer, expenses by vendor, uninvoiced charges, unpaid bills, and expenses by supplier summaries.
 You can drill down to a list of your outstanding invoices instead of only the total outstanding.

 QuickBooks Essentials vs QuickBooks Plus